 As you can see, there are many items that could go wrong with your new ride, but during the first few years, you shouldn’t have to face these issues.

-Thankfully, the percentages are low
+Thankfully, the percentages are low for these half-ton trucks

 When you see the models listed that match up with the most common problems, you might think you need to avoid those vehicles at all costs.
 For example, the Chevrolet Silverado 1500 and GMC Sierra 1500 are listed as the vehicles with the most Major Engine issues.
 Even though this is true, these trucks only show engine issues on this level at a four percent rate.
 That’s a very small percentage.